 Social Impact

-Our Discovery and Participation (formally named Learning and Engagement) work offers year-round opportunities that empower the discovery of the arts, leading to a lifetime of opportunities to participate.
-From primary school pupils to emerging artists, we devise bespoke experiences to inspire our audiences to unlock their creativity and cultural curiosity.
+Our Discovery and Participation work offers year-round opportunities that empower the discovery of the arts, leading to a lifetime of opportunities to participate.
+From primary school pupils to emerging artists, we devise bespoke experiences to inspire, unlock creativity and promote cultural curiosity.

 Our Three Pathways: